rust-lang-ua/rustcamp/1_concepts/1_3_rc_cell/README.md

-Write a `GlobalStack<T>` collection which represents a trivial unsized 📰 [stack] (may grow infinitely) and has the following semantics:
+Write a `GlobalStack<T>` collection which represents a trivial unsized 📰 [stack]⏱1h (may grow infinitely) and has the following semantics:
 - can be mutated through multiple shared references (`&GlobalStack<T>`);
 - cloning doesn't clone data, but only produces a pointer, so multiple owners mutate the same data.